Streamweaver/DnDNotebook/README.md

 ## Running

-This should work in [MyBinder](https://mybinder.org) or your own local Jupyter Notebook if the fancy strikes you.
+This should work in [MyBinder](https://mybinder.org) or your owngit  local Jupyter Notebook if the fancy strikes you.